 The importance of work experience

-The Graduate Market in 2015, a recent survey by Highfliers, clearly illustrates the importance employers place on work experience.
-From one hundred of the UKs best known and most successful employers, nearly half warned that graduates who have had no previous work experience at all, have little or no chance of receiving a job offer for their graduate programmes.
+The Graduate Market in 2017, a recent survey by Highfliers, clearly illustrates the importance employers place on work experience.
+From one hundred of the UKs best known and most successful employers, over a third warned that graduates who have had no previous work experience at all, have little or no chance of receiving a job offer for their graduate programmes.
 Employers increasingly expect job applicants to have relevant experience as well as good qualifications.

 Why do work experience?

-• a foot in the door - if they impress the employer they may be asked back on a more formal arrangement such as an internship or graduate scheme or encouraged to apply when vacancies arise.
+- a foot in the door - if they impress the employer they may be asked back on a more formal arrangement such as an internship or encouraged to apply when vacancies arise.

 For some sectors, such as media production, the most usual route in is through work experience before landing a junior position.